 President means the individual appointed by the Board as Seed SEF's president.

+Primary Economic Terms has the meaning set forth in CFTC Regulation 45.1.

-Primary Economic Terms has the meaning set forth in CFTC Regulation § 45.1 or any successor regulation thereto.
+Primary Economic Terms Data has the meaning set forth in CFTC Regulation 45.1.

-Primary Economic Terms Data means all of the data elements necessary to fully report all of the primary economic terms of a swap in the swap asset class of the swap in question.

-Public Director means a Director that has been found on the record by the Board to have no material relationship with Seed SEF or any of its Affiliates and that satisfies the requirements for a "public director" as defined in Part 40 of the CFTC regulations.
+Public Director means a Director: (a) who is knowledgeable of swaps trading or financial regulation or are otherwise capable of contributing to Board deliberations; and (b) who is not (i) a Participant, (ii) an officer, principal or employee of a Participant, (iii) a currently salaried employee of Seed SEF, or (iv) primarily performing services for Seed SEF in a capacity other than as a member of the Board.

+Regulatory Agency means any regulatory authority of the United States, a state, or a foreign government.

-Reporting Counterparty has the meaning set forth in CFTC Regulation § 45.1 or any successor regulation thereto.
+Reporting Counterparty has the meaning set forth in CFTC Regulation 45.1.

+Required Swap Continuation Data has the meaning set forth in CFTC Regulations 45.1 and 45.4.

+Required Swap Creation Data has the meaning set forth in CFTC Regulation 45.1.

-Required Transaction means any transaction involving a swap that is subject to the trade execution requirement in section 2(h)(8) of the Commodity Exchange Act.
+Required Transaction means any transaction involving a swap that is subject to the trade execution requirement in CEA section 2(h)(8).

-Representatives mean an entity's directors, managers, officers, employees, members of any standing or ad hoc committee formed by that entity, shareholders, board members, agents, consultants and licensors.
+Representatives mean an entity's directors, managers, officers, employees, members of any standing or ad hoc committee formed by such entity, shareholders, board members, agents, consultants and licensors.

+Respondent means a Person against whom a Notice of Charges is served pursuant to Chapter 8.

 Rules means all rules adopted by Seed SEF, all Notices to Participants published by Seed SEF, the Participant Documentation, interpretations, orders advisories, statements of policy, decisions, manuals and directives of Seed SEF and all amendments thereto.

-SDR or Swap Data Repository shall have the meaning set forth in CEA Section 1a(48) and the CFTC’s rules and regulations promulgated thereunder.
+SDR or Swap Data Repository shall have the meaning set forth in CEA section 1a(48).

 Seed Business Day means any Business Day on which Seed SEF is open for trading.

-Seed SEF means Seed SEF LLC, or any successor thereto, a Self-Regulatory Organization registered with the CFTC as a Swap Execution Facility.
+Seed SEF means Seed SEF LLC, or any successor thereto, which is a Self-Regulatory Organization registered as a Swap Execution Facility with the CFTC.

+SEF or Swap Execution Facility has the meaning set forth in CEA section 1a(50).

-SEF Activity means business for which a Participant, Supervised Person of a Participant, Authorized Trader and any market participant that directly or indirectly affects a transaction on Seed SEF is subject to the Rules, including the submission of Orders, submission of Block Trades, and execution of Transactions.
+SEF Activity means business for which a Participant, Supervised Person of a Participant, Authorized Trader and any market participant that directly or indirectly effects a transaction on Seed SEF is subject to the Rules, including the submission of Orders, submission of Block Trades, and execution of Transactions.

 SEF Official means any Director or Officer of, or individual employed, by Seed SEF or any individual rendering similar services to Seed SEF under an administrative or similar agreement.